MickWest/sitrec/README.md

         startCameraTargetLLA: [38.603456, -86.509621, 4158895.037381],
     },
     lookCamera:{ fov: 10, far: 8000000 },
+    cameraTrack: {},

 }
 ```
 WestJet is a case of Starlink satellites observed from a plane.
 This new case was similar to the PVS14 sitch, so we use that as a base with the ...SitPVS14 line.

 the remaining lines show everything that needs to change

-files:
+- files:
   - starLink - a TLE file of all starlink satellites for the day in question
   - cameraFile - a KML file showing the timestamped path of the plane.
 - videoFile - the segment of the video we are interested in - reduced to 720p for speed
 - startTime - the start time of the video.
 - frames - the number of frames in the video (which is the default 30 fps)